hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 2. Decompress the contents into any directory that you want to run members from.
 3. Change into the directory that you decompressed the Hazelcast content and then into the `bin` directory.
-4. Use either `start.sh` or `start.bat` depending on your operating system.
-Once you run the start script, you should see the Hazelcast logs in the terminal.
+4. Use either `hz-start` or `hz-start.bat` depending on your operating system.
+Once you run the start script, you should see the
+Hazelcast logs in the terminal.

 You should see a log similar to the following, which means that your 1-member cluster is ready to be used: